Kuadrant/kuadrant-operator/doc/rate-limiting.md

 | `admin.toystore.com` | 250rps                                                       |
 | `other.toystore.com` | 5000rps                                                      |

-### Route selectors

-Route selectors allow targeting sections of a HTTPRoute, by specifying sets of HTTPRouteMatches and/or hostnames that make the policy controller look up within the HTTPRoute spec for compatible declarations, and select the corresponding HTTPRouteRules and hostnames, to then build conditions that activate the policy or policy rule.

-Check out [Route selectors](reference/route-selectors.md) for a full description, semantics and API reference.

 #### `when` conditions

-`when` conditions can be used to scope a limit (i.e. to filter the traffic to which a limit definition applies) without any coupling to the underlying network topology, i.e. without making direct references to HTTPRouteRules via [`routeSelectors`](reference/route-selectors.md#the-routeselectors-field).
+`when` conditions can be used to scope a limit (i.e. to filter the traffic to which a limit definition applies) without any coupling to the underlying network topology, i.e. without making direct references to HTTPRouteRules.

 Use `when` conditions to conditionally activate limits based on attributes that cannot be expressed in the HTTPRoutes' `spec.hostnames` and `spec.rules.matches` fields, or in general in RateLimitPolicies that target a Gateway.